Soc 101 - Introduction to Sociology » Fall 2022 » Final Exam

 According to national surveys, most U.S. parents support which type of sex education program in school?

-B. Sexual safety without promoting abstinence
+A. Sexual safety without promoting abstinence

-C. Abstinence only
+C. Abstinence plus sexual safety

-D. Abstinence plus sexual safety
+D. Abstinence only

 Question #92